Discordant Relaxations of Misspecified Models: Numerical and Empirical Illustrations

+\item We then plug the 95\% confidence bounds obtained from step (\ref{step1}) into the bounds in Equation \eqref{eq:idset_AMIV}, where we replace $\mathbb P(Z=z)$ by its sample analog.
+This procedure leads to an estimate of the identified set $\Gamma_{d, z^*}$ for each $d\in \{0,1\}$, which yields an estimate for the identified set $\Theta^*_I(AMIV)$.\footnote{Because our primarily focus in this paper is about identification, we do not attempt to study the statistical issues related to the derivation of a valid confidence region for the misspecification robust bound.
+We leave this open question for future research.}

+\end{enumerate} The same procedure is applied to get an estimate for $\Theta_I(MIV)$ except that $z^*_d$ is set to 20 for each $d \in \{0,1\}$.
+Finally, since the identified set for the ATE under the mean independence assumption denoted as $\Theta_I(MI)$ takes the form of standard intersection bounds, we use the \cite{CKLRstata} package to obtain its 95\% confidence bounds.

 The results are summarized in Table \ref{Table:cs}.
-In column (1), we compute the 95\% confidence region for the ATE under the mean independence assumption, which turns out to be empty, meaning that the data shows clear evidence against the use of parental education as a valid IV.
-In column (4), we consider the MIV assumption, we first test the validity of the MIV using the test proposed by \cite{Hsu2019}, we do not reject the MIV assumption even at 10 \% level, then estimates of $\Theta_I(MIV)$ are presented in column (4).
-As can be seen, when using the \cite{Manski2000} MIV relaxation, we move from an empty identification region to a wide and non-informative identification region.
-However, our misspecification robust bounds provide relatively smaller set estimate for the ATE.
-Column (3) shows estimates of our misspecification robust bounds when the same cut-off is imposed for both potential outcomes as in Proposition \ref{prop:Monotone_Exclusion_ATE}, while column (2) shows estimates when we allow the cut-off to differ from potential outcomes as discussed in Remark \ref{remark:AMIV}.\footnote{Because our primarily focus in this paper is about identification, we do not attempt to study the statistical issues related to the derivation of a valid confidence region for the misspecification robust bound.
-We leave this open question for future research.} In the latter case, we see that the proposed approach almost identifies the sign of the ATE.
+Column (1) shows that the 95\% confidence region for $\Theta_I(MI)$ is empty.
+In other words, the data shows clear evidence against the use of parental education as a valid IV.
+On the other hand, column (4) shows the result for $\Theta_I(MIV)$.\footnote{We even test the validity of the MIV using the test proposed by \cite{Hsu2019}, we do not reject the MIV assumption even at 10 \% level.} As can be seen, we move from an empty identification region to a wide and non-informative identification region.
+In contrast, our misspecification robust bounds provide a nonempty yet relatively smaller set estimate for the ATE.
+Column (2) shows estimates of our misspecification robust bounds $\Theta_I^*(AMIV)$ when we allow the cut-offs to differ across potential outcomes as discussed in Remark \ref{remark:AMIV}, while column (3) shows estimates where the cut-offs are restricted to be the same for both potential outcomes as in Proposition \ref{prop:Monotone_Exclusion_ATE}.
+In the former case, we see that our proposed approach almost identifies the sign of the ATE.